-A little further up, the canopy does open up more so some sun sneaks through and then the creek bed starts to get a little steeper the closer to the top you get.
+A little further up, the canopy opens up, so some sun sneaks through, and then the creek bed starts to get a little steeper the closer to the top you get.
 There are a couple of fun little scrambles in this section and I ended up coming across another solo hiker and we chatted our way up the rest of the mountain.

 About five minutes before the plateau and lookout point that signals the end of the steep elevation, the trees open up and allow you a view back to this mountain (see below).
 Not sure which one it is, but it was nice to be able to see something after spending the first few hours deep in the forest.

-Five minutes later and a few pretty muddy scrambles we reached the lookout point and found the couple who had passed me earlier stopped and having a snack.
+Five minutes and a few muddy scrambles later, we reached the lookout point and found the couple who had passed me earlier stopped and having a snack.
 We walked to the northern edge and took some video of the views.

 The trail continues up for another five minutes until you come across the fire tower in the middle of a very wooded section.
 From ground level there aren't any views, but my new hiking partner, Eve, climbed up and grabbed some excellent panoramic video of the surrounding area.
 It was pretty similar to what we saw at the lookout, so I wasn't too sad that my vertigo kept me from the climb.